Kobe Tai

-Kobe Tai is an American pornographic actress.
+Kobe Tai is an American pornographic film actress.

 Pornographic film career

 Tai was a contract performer with Vivid Entertainment.
 In 2011, Complex ranked her first on its list of "The Top 50 Hottest Asian Porn Stars of All Time".

 Mainstream appearances

 In addition to her roles in porn films, Tai (billed as "Carla Scott") appeared in the mainstream movie Very Bad Things, portraying a stripper at a bachelor party, and sang background vocals for Marilyn Manson's song, "New Model No. 15", on the album Mechanical Animals.

 She was an Opening Night Guest of Honor along with Asia Carrera at the Big Apple Anime Fest's Midnight Anime Concourse.